jegoyalu/jarisplayer/readme.txt

 ==================
 Jaris FLV Player
 ==================
-A flash flv player made on SwishMax 2 that can be embedded into any website for free or commercial use.
+A flash flv player made using haxe and flash develop that can be embedded into any website for free or commercial use.

 Web Page: http://jaris.sourceforge.net/
 Project Page: https://sourceforge.net/projects/jaris/